 - $20 for M205 on Amazon.

 - These are pretty much the standard in first time recommended products.
-They are tired, true, and proven to work in a variety of settings.
+They are tried, true, and proven to work in a variety of settings.
 M105 has extreme cut and M205 can actually get pretty aggressive if used with an appropriate pad.
 There is a slight learning curve to M105.

 - Lake Country Pads – Polishing, finishing polish, & LSP – prices vary.
 I like the CSS pads.
 You need at least 3 of each step – polishing, finishing polish, and LSP (last step product).